UCI conducts assessments simply and effectively to facilitate continuous improvements of student learning.

 Please view a template for reporting assessments here.

-Programs are expected to assess approximately one learning outcome per year.
-The results of these assessments are then expected to be compiled and presented to the Academic Senate once every five years.
+That is, programs will be expected to assess approximately one learning outcome per year and compile and present the results of these assessments to the Academic Senate once every five years.

-Please view the Rubric for Reviewing Program Assessment Reports to learn more about the criteria SPCA uses in their reviews.
+Please view the Rubric for Reviewing Program Assessment Reports to learn more about the criteria the Senate uses in their reviews of Undergradaute Majors.

 Faculty use the results of assessment work and feedback from the Academic Senate to strengthen assessment practices and to improve teaching and learning.